dlodola/public/readme.md

 ## Copyright and licences

-Unless otherwise stated, copyright for material on this website is retained by the author.
+Unless otherwise stated, copyright for material in this repository is retained by the author.

 Any software or code made available on this website is provisionally done so under the [GPLv3](https://www.gnu.org/licenses/gpl-3.0.html) licence.
 Attention is drawn to the *Disclaimer of Warranty*,  *Limitation of Liability*, and *Automatic Licensing of Downstream Recipients* clauses of this licence.